DoritoPro/Dorito-s-Simple-Code-of-Conduct/README.md

 THIS IS MY THIRD ADDON EVER, SO BE NICE.
-IF YOU COME ACROSS ANY ISSUES FEEL FREE TO LET ME KNOW IF YOU SEE ANY REDUNDANT CODE OR WAYS OF MAKING THINGS MORE FLUID, CONTACT ME.
-I STILL DON'T KNOW HOW I FINISHED THIS CONTACT ME THROUGH STEAM: https://steamcommunity.com/profiles/76561198275723743/
+IF YOU COME ACROSS ANY ISSUES FEEL FREE TO LET ME KNOW
 ---------------------------------------------------------------------------------

-COMMANDS FOR OPENING CODE OF CINDUCT MENU:
+COMMANDS FOR OPENING CODE OF CONDUCT MENU:
 !conduct
+(Open Automatically on Server Join)

 ------------------------------------------------------------------------------------